-From our hiking series, you are probably aware by now how fortunate we feel to live where we do.
-Golden’s backyard has some of the best scenery in the area, with its lush forests, elaborate peaks and rushing waterfalls.
+From our hiking series, you're probably aware by now how fortunate we feel to live where we do.
+Golden’s backyard has some of the best scenery in the area, with its lush forests, big peaks and rushing waterfalls.

 Highway 93N, otherwise known as the Icefields Parkway, links Lake Louise to Jasper.
-This 3-hour stretch of highway has some of the best views while driving.
-So it only makes sense that there are some amazing hikes and sights to explore along the way.
+This 3-hour stretch of highway has some of the best views while driving, as well as numerous stops and sights along the way.

 For those who simply don't have time for a long stroll in the mountains, this quick trip to a spot overlooking the magnificent Peyto Lake is well worth a stop.
-This path is a short 1 km stroll through the woods on a paved trail, which goes to show how many visitors stop to take a peak at this lake.
+This path is a short 1 km stroll through the woods on a paved trail, which goes to show how many visitors stop to take a peak at this beauty.

 This parking lot is located on the west side of the Icefields Parkway, approximately 42 km north of Lake Louise.

 This hike leads to one of the most beautiful meadows in all of the park… in our opinion!
 This moderate day hikes starts by climbing 2 km up a few switchbacks through the woods until you reach the meadow.

 The meadow is 2 km long, 1 km wide and has wonderful views of the Bow Valley.
 Helen Creek flows through the centre of the meadow, flowing toward the valley bottom.
 If you happen to take this journey in late June or July, chances are you will see wildflowers which are blooming everywhere.